Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 ## Development

 Run the [install process](#install), open this project in you favorite code editor, create a new branch, and run `yarn dev`.
-Oh, and create a `.env` file and add mongodb and auth0 credentials.
+Oh, and create a `.env` file and add mongodb and auth0 credentials, you can get them from me.

 To develop a new feature for this application the developer must follow the contribution guidelines.
 These guidelines include create a story for the component as well as a test.